Anonimo Magliabechiano

 Leonardo's works

-The original text from 1545, excerpt with the mention of Leonardo da Vinci
+Excerpts from the manuscript with the two mentions of Leonardo da Vinci

 Battle of Anghiari